-In A. thaliana, in addition to mutant libraries of both gene disruption and gene over-expression, individual mutants and transgenic strains (~200 strains) are available.
+In A. thaliana, in addition to mutant libraries of both gene disruption and gene over-expression, individual mutants and transgenic strains (~350 strains) are available.
 We also offer ecotype strains (~530 stocks) collected from all over the world.
 The A. thaliana full-length cDNA clone (RAFL clone) is a global standard resource including approximately 21,000 clones that have been entirely sequenced.
 We also provide TAC clones with inserted A. thaliana genomic fragments and ORF clones of transcriptional factors.
 In addition, approximately 320,000 cDNA clones derived from eight model plants are available.
-We are able to offer 62 plant cell lines (including transgenic lines expressing GFP) of various plant species, including A. thaliana.
+We are able to offer 66 plant cell lines (including transgenic lines expressing GFP) of model plants and medicinal plants, including A. thaliana.